HXYfighter/MolRL-MGPT/README.md

 ## Dataset & Docking

-Following MolBART, we use a filtered ZINC dataset containing 100M SMILES.
+Following Chemformer, we use a filtered ZINC dataset containing 100M SMILES.
 The files are available at [MolecularAI/Chemformer](https://github.com/MolecularAI/Chemformer).

+The ChEMBL dataset is available at [ChEMBL](https://www.ebi.ac.uk/chembl/).

-The filtered ChEMBL dataset and the protein structures can be found in `data/`.
+The SMILES vocabulary and protein structures can be found in `data/`.

 Quick Vina 2 is available at [QuickVina](https://qvina.github.io/).